octaleadsprivatelimited-cloud/svsb/README.md

-# Swami Vivekananda Seva Brundam
+# Swamivivekananda Seva Brundam

 ## Project Overview

-This is the official website for Swami Vivekananda Seva Brundam, an organization dedicated to transforming rural communities through education, healthcare, and empowerment.
+This is the official website for Swamivivekananda Seva Brundam, an organization dedicated to transforming rural communities through education, healthcare, and empowerment.

 ## Technologies Used